Sainz Junior: The best day of my life and a dream has come true

 “So for sure it is one of my tiredest days but I am pleased to say I never had to rest my neck or step out of the car to stretch.
 So in this sense I am happy as I didn’t have any issues,” reported Sainz.

 On the day after his ‘best day’ he will step into the Red Bull RB9, where he will be on duty for the world champion team which is certain to be another great day for the talented Spaniard, who has emerged as one to watch for the future.
-(Apex)
+(GP247)

 Subbed by AJN.